KWARC/jobad-modules/jobad/README.md

-This directory contains the latest JOBAD Stable release.
+This directory contains the latest JOBAD Stable release (3.1.7)